 Startup opportunity discovery

-Startup opportunities matter because early market timing compounds.
-The founder who notices repeated workflow pain before the category is named gets more room to validate, position, and win distribution.
+Startup opportunities matter because market timing compounds.
+The founder who sees repeated workflow pain before the category feels obvious gets more room to validate, position, and win distribution.

 Market analysis